Raphael (Teenage Mutant Ninja Turtles): 2018 animated series

 In the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles, Omar Benson Miller voices Raphael, who in this incarnation is the eldest turtle brother and physically biggest brother, being mutated from an Alligator Snapping Turtle.
-Prior to Leonardo being named the official team leader by Splinter in the second season finale, Raph is the team's de facto leader, a change from previous incarnations, and his enthusiasm and bravado puts him front and center for most of their bizarre adventures.
-Unlike past versions, he does not use his trademarked Sai, but rather he uses a pair of Tonfa (though he does gain his trademark Sai in the final episodes, after his Tonfa are destroyed by the Shredder).
+Before Leonardo being named the official team leader by Splinter in the second season finale, Raph is the team's de facto leader, a change from previous incarnations, and his enthusiasm and bravado put him front and center for most of their bizarre adventures.
+Unlike past versions, he does not use his trademarked Sai, but rather he uses a pair of Tonfa.
+However, he obtains his trademark Sai in the final episodes after Shredder destroys his Tonfa.
 He is also considerably less angry and more serious than previous incarnations, though still eager to get into fights.

 In Rise of the Teenage Mutant Ninja Turtles: The Movie, Raph has a heated argument with Leo over the latter's high ego and tells him how hard it is being a leader.
 Raph sacrifices himself to the Krang to save Leo from being captured and ends up paradoxically possessed for part of the film.
 Leo helps Raph break free and the two reconcile at the end of the movie after Leo defeats the Krang.

+Tales of the TMNT (2024)

+Raph appears in Tales of the Teenage Mutant Ninja Turtles, a follow-up 2d-animated series sequel to Teenage Mutant Ninja Turtles: Mutant Mayhem, with Brady Noon reprising his role from the latter film.

 Movies

 Original trilogy (1990–1993)

 In the 1990 film adaptation, Raphael is played by Josh Pais; the only actor to play both the physical (in the suit) and voice roles as a turtle.
-He speaks with a distinctive tough-sounding New York accent (that was imitated in the later versions of TMNT), and is the turtle whose character is explored most completely.
-He has a quick temper, uses profanity and verbally challenges his older brother Leonardo.
-This film focuses more so on his feeling of isolation from his brothers and sense of regret and anger when Splinter is eventually captured by the Shredder.
+He speaks with a distinctive tough-sounding New York accent (that was imitated in the later versions of TMNT) and is the turtle whose character is explored most completely.
+He has a quick temper, uses profanity, and verbally challenges his brother Leonardo.
+This film focuses more so on his feeling of isolation from his brothers and his sense of regret and anger when Splinter is eventually captured by the Shredder.
 Here, it is established that he shares a closer relationship with news reporter April O'Neil having saved her from the Foot Clan on several occasions.

 In Teenage Mutant Ninja Turtles II: The Secret of the Ooze, he is played by Kenn Troum, and voiced by Laurie Faso, and in the Teenage Mutant Ninja Turtles III film he is played by Matt Hill, and voiced by Tim Kelleher.
 In the films, he is still angry and occasionally goes off by himself in the second movie, but has a soft spot for the young people the team meets.
 It is also shown that he has an appreciation for nature as it appears to calm him.